 Blueair is another top-notch leader in air purification for asthmatics.
 Formed in 1996, it designed an air purifier that was quickly adopted by the healthcare field.
 Many hospitals, medical clinics, and daycare providers use their product to clean and sterilize the air within their facilities.

 For more than 20 years, Blueair has been known for manufacturing some of the best air purifiers in the world.

 Over the years, the company has developed several products to fit individual consumer and business needs.
 The Blueair 203 recommended above is the ideal device for people who have asthma.
 It offers the best value for the price and creates a radically toxin-free environment that’s much easier to breathe in.

 The company has also won several awards for its innovative product designs and received recognition from Good Design, Envisioneering Innovation and Design, and Plus X, as well as top honors in the countries of Germany and Sweden.

-If you want supreme performance out of your air purifier, Blueair is the obvious choice.
+If you want supreme performance out of the best air purifier for asthma, IQAir is an obvious choice.